gitnik/cron-expression-verifier/README.md

-tremendous.ooo/cron - cron expression verifier
+:alarm_clock: tremendous.ooo/cron - cron expression verifier
 ===

-Ever wanted to check for the validity of a cron expression or simply know when the next run is due, but all you had available was curl?
+Ever wanted to check the validity of a cron expression or simply know when the next run is due, but all you had available was curl?
 With tremendous.ooo/cron, curl is actually all you need.

 ## How to use
 Simply make a POST request to `tremendous.ooo/cron` with the following payload: